-- a.
-To grow the Emerging Growth Area in a financially responsible manner, the City will prioritize infrastructure improvements in the 20 year capital plan for growth to service the south Growth Area with incremental improvements planned for the north and west Growth Areas as outlined in the Emerging Area Growth Strategy. - b.
-Proposed development in Emerging Areas without existing or planned network infrastructure capacity may be considered under the following: - i.
+- Proposed development in Emerging Areas without existing or planned network infrastructure capacity may be considered under the following: - i.
 The developer is willing to front end the cost of the infrastructure. - ii.
 The development of the area does not infringe on buildout of other areas zoned or planned for development. - iii.
 Ongoing operational and lifecycle costs of new infrastructure is acceptable to the City.

 - c.
-Phasing of development within

-Emerging Areas should occur

-contiguous to existing developed areas

-and connect directly to adjacent existing

-transportation and servicing networks.

-"Leapfrog" development may-be

-considered pending additional servicing,

-transportation, and financial analysis

-acceptable to the City.

-- d.
-The City shall endeavor to maintain a 20 to 30 year supply of land that aligns with the 20-year capital infrastructure plan for growth.
+Phasing of development within Emerging Areas should occur contiguous to existing developed areas and connect directly to adjacent existing transportation and servicing networks.
+"Leapfrog" development may-be considered pending additional servicing, transportation, and financial analysis acceptable to the City. - d.
+The City shall endeavor to maintain a 20 to 30 year supply of Emerging Areas designated in secondary plans for all use types that aligns with the 20-year capital infrastructure plan for growth.

 - e.
 The City will prepare and implement secondary plans as a framework to guide development in all Emerging Areas. - f.
 Secondary plans shall be prepared by the City prior to development occurring in accordance with the requirements of the General Urban Area Policies section. - g.
-Developers will prepare neighbourhood plans as outlined in secondary plans to identify more detailed planning for their lands within the secondary plan area.
-Neighbourhoods plans shall be consistent with the applicable secondary plan and approved by resolution of Council.
+Developers will prepare neighborhood plans as outlined in secondary plans to identify more detailed planning for their lands within the secondary plan area.
+Neighborhoods plans shall be consistent with the applicable secondary plan and approved by resolution of Council.